antmicro/benchalot/README.md

 ### Run

 * `samples` (optional, default = 1) defines how many times repeat each benchmark.
 * `save-output` (optional, default = None) defines where to save the stdout and stderr of the benchmarked commands.
-If set to `"STDERR"` or `"STDOUT", the output will be printed to standard error or standard output respectively.
+If set to `"STDERR"` or `"STDOUT"`, the output will be printed to standard error or standard output respectively.
 * `before` contains the commands to be executed before the benchmark.
 * `benchmark` contains the commands to be benchmarked.
 * `after` contains the commands to be executed after the measurement.